 Many people visit this town by cruise ship.
 This means around 6 hours of free time.
 Surely, this is not enough.
 But even in this short time many things can be seen.
 Probably the best way to explore Tallinn Estonia is to join a guided tour.
 The guide will show you old town and all the souvenir shops.
 If that’s what you are looking for – go for it.
 Personally, I wouldn’t go on a guided tour because they are boring.
 They only show you what you pay them for, but there is so much more.
 However, if it’s your first visit and you only have these 6 hours it’s probably the best thing to do.

-Here is a small list of nice hidden treasures – places to see and visit – in case you are here for a little longer.
+Here is a small list of nice hidden treasures – things to do in Tallinn Estonia in one day – in case you are here for a little longer.

 Tallinn Estonia TV Tower